This post may contain affiliate links which won’t change your price but will share some commission. Full Disclosure Policy.

 I keep a BIG pitcher of this in my fridge.
 A quick stir, and a glass of ice is all you need!

-- 1 cup sugar or maple syrup, agave or honey
+- 1 cup granulated white sugar (or maple syrup, agave or honey)

 - Juice the lemons, and add to a large pitcher.